coder/coder/docs/tutorials/best-practices/security-best-practices.md

 Coder session tokens and API keys are salted and hashed, so a read-only compromise of the database is unlikely to allow an attacker to log into Coder.
-However, the database contains the Terraform state for all workspaces, OIDC tokens, and agent tokens, so it is possibile that a read-only attack could enable lateral movement to other systems.
+However, the database contains the Terraform state for all workspaces, OIDC tokens, and agent tokens, so it is possible that a read-only attack could enable lateral movement to other systems.

 A successful attack that modifies database state could be escalated to a full takeover of an owner account in Coder which could lead to a complete compromise